bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 module.exports = Transaction;
 ```

 Each Transaction records who is sending how much to who.
-This is a simple Account Based Transaction Model.
+This is a simple Account Based Transaction Model that scans through the chain to get the balance.

 Q2.
 Can you see a problem with this class?